Frequently Asked Questions

 We work with the other Academies on topics and issues that overlap.
 When AAHMS was set up, there was close consultation with the Australian Academy of Science during the development phase.
 AAHMS held its first Council meeting at the Shine Dome of the AAS in Canberra.
-There will be some distinguished scientists who are Fellows of both Academies – and also Fellows of the other learned Academies in Australia.
-There will also be projects on which the AAS and the AAHMS work together.
+There are some distinguished scientists who are Fellows of both Academies – and also Fellows of the other learned Academies in Australia.
+There will also be projects on which AAS and AAHMS work together.

 How much control does the Government have over the Academy?